Starbucks (NASDAQ:SBUX) Issues Quarterly Earnings Results

 Starbucks (NASDAQ:SBUX) announced its quarterly earnings results on Monday.
-The coffee company reported $1.01 earnings per share for the quarter, topping the consensus estimate of $0.78 by $0.23, MarketWatch Earnings reports.
-The company had revenue of $7.50 billion for the quarter, compared to the consensus estimate of $7.26 billion.
-Starbucks had a negative return on equity of 18.94% and a net margin of 4.18%.
-The firm’s revenue for the quarter was up 77.6% compared to the same quarter last year.
-During the same period last year, the firm earned ($0.46) EPS.
+The coffee company reported $1.01 earnings per share (EPS) for the quarter, beating the Thomson Reuters’ consensus estimate of $0.78 by $0.23, MarketWatch Earnings reports.
+Starbucks had a net margin of 4.18% and a negative return on equity of 18.94%.
+The firm had revenue of $7.50 billion during the quarter, compared to analysts’ expectations of $7.26 billion.
+During the same period in the prior year, the company posted ($0.46) EPS.
+The company’s revenue was up 77.6% on a year-over-year basis.

-The company also recently declared a quarterly dividend, which will be paid on Friday, August 27th.
-Stockholders of record on Thursday, August 12th will be issued a dividend of $0.45 per share.
+The business also recently disclosed a quarterly dividend, which will be paid on Friday, August 27th.
+Investors of record on Thursday, August 12th will be issued a dividend of $0.45 per share.
 The ex-dividend date of this dividend is Wednesday, August 11th.
-This represents a $1.80 dividend on an annualized basis and a dividend yield of 1.43%.
-Starbucks’s dividend payout ratio is currently 153.85%.
+This represents a $1.80 dividend on an annualized basis and a yield of 1.47%.
+Starbucks’s dividend payout ratio (DPR) is presently 153.85%.

 Starbucks Corp. engages in the production, marketing, and retailing of specialty coffee.
 It operates through the following segments: Americas; China/Asia Pacific (CAP); Europe, Middle East, and Africa (EMEA); and Channel Development.
 The Americas, CAP, EMEA segments sells coffee and other beverages, complementary food, packaged coffees, single-serve coffee products, and a focused selection of merchandise through company-oriented stores, and licensed stores.